The 21st Duskin Leadership Training in Japan:

 - (4) The first three months will be devoted to intensive Japanese (sign) language lessons.
 Sufficient language skills will enable the trainee to exchange opinions and ideas with people in Japan.
-It is also a requirement for trainees to take the Japanese Language Proficiency Test in December 2018.
+It is also a requirement for the trainees to make their presentation in Japanese (sign) language and/or to take Japanese Language Proficiency Test in December 2018.

 - (5) The trainee will learn about the current situation of rehabilitation and welfare services, and movements of/for persons with disabilities, through observation and hands-on experience.

 - (6) There will be opportunities to attend conferences and seminars on disability and/or rehabilitation of persons with disabilities.

 - (7) The trainee will spend the New Year holidays with a Japanese family.

 - (8) The trainee will meet with disabled leaders and activists from different countries to get the latest information on international cooperation in relevant fields.

 - (9) The training covers a wide range of practical topics including how to write project proposals and reports and how to give presentations.